silkworm024/Image-processor/README.md

 # ImageProcessor
-A creative class project for WashU CSE330
+A fullstack creative class project for WashU CSE330